stashed/stash/docs/guides/minio_server.md

 Now, let's backup the directory into a Minio server.

-At first, we need to create a secret for `Restic` crd.
+At first, we need to create a secret for `Backup` crd.
 To configure this backend, following secret keys are needed:

 | Key                     | Description                                                             |
 |-------------------------|-------------------------------------------------------------------------|